AngelBiskupovic/FML_Competition2020/README.md

 ## Evaluation
 The participants must submit a zip file of the following two files to the [competition website](http://oase.nutn.edu.tw/wcci2020-fmlcompetition/).
-* A short paper which includes the explanation on the own approach, the MSE for the training and test data, and discussions.
+* A short paper which includes the explanation on (1) the own approach, (2) the MSE for the training and test data, and (3) discussions on the obtained regression models and results.
-* A xml file of the fuzzy rule-based regression model based on FML.
+* An xml file of the fuzzy rule-based regression model based on FML.

 Any format is acceptable for the short paper.
 But [IEEE paper format](http://oase.nutn.edu.tw/wcci2020-fmlcompetition/files/conference-template-letter.docx) is highly recommended.
 The number of pages is not limited.
 Two to four pages are enough in IEEE paper format.
 If participants perform two categories, they can include the results of two categories in a single paper.